 Find out how it could affect you!

-Kathryne has been with Boleman Law Firm since her admittance to the bar in 2015.
-She practices in the firm’s Virginia Beach office but also handles cases in the Hampton office.
+Kathryne M. Shaw has been with Boleman Law Firm since her admittance to the bar in 2015.
+She practices primarily in the firm’s Tidewater Offices.
 Her primary practice focuses on post-petition bankruptcy matters and litigation, including representing clients in a variety of matters in bankruptcy court in Norfolk, Newport News, and Richmond Divisions.

 Kathryne graduated from Regent University School of Law in 2015.
 She served as a member of various organizations including Regent Law Review and the Student Bar Association.
 During her time in law school, she interned at the Suffolk Commonwealth Attorney’s Office and a local Bankruptcy and Family Law firm.

 Kathryne is a member of the Tidewater Bankruptcy Bar Association.
-She is currently serving as a committee member to the TBBA’s seminar planning committee.
+She is currently serving as a board member to the TBBA and is the TBBA’s Treasurer.